IBM-ICP-CoC/ICP-311-Install/docs/createvms.md

 | Worker2           | my-icp-worker2 | xxx.xxx.xxx.xxx | xxxxxxxx |

 !!! note
-    You should use the Public IPs for your virtual machines.
+    I recommend you use the Public IPs for all your virtual machines.
+You can use the Private IP for everything except the PROXY node if you really want to, but you must be consistent in all the next steps for everything to work properly.